Growing up, my Dad was the breadwinner and my Mom was in charge of the daunting task of raising eight kids – five boys and three girls.

 From my Rich Habits research it’s now clear to me that my Dad was, for the most part, an entrepreneur.

-I know that because I learned from that research that there were four paths to wealth: Saver/Investor Path, Big Company Climber Path, Virtuoso Path (Experts/Pros/Industry Experts) and Entrepreneur Path.
+I know that because I learned from that research that there were four paths to wealth: Saver-Investor Path, Big Company Climber Path, Virtuoso Path (Experts/Pros/Industry Experts) and Dreamer-Entrepreneur Path.

 We weren’t Saver/Investors, so none of my siblings were mentored to save and invest.
 We didn’t learn the importance of saving your income so you could invest it.

-We weren’t Big Company Climbers, so non of my siblings were mentored to climb the company ladder.
+We weren’t Big Company Climbers.
+None of my siblings were mentored to climb the company ladder.
 We didn’t learn about the opportunities of stock compensation, profit sharing, bonuses, raises, etc., that is associated with this unique path.
+I only learned those lessons by spending ten years in Corporate America.

-We weren’t Virtuosos, so none of us, except for myself and my older brother, Dan, pursued the Virtuoso Path.
+We weren’t Virtuosos.
+None of my siblings, except for myself and my older brother, Dan, pursued the Virtuoso Path.
 We weren’t mentored to go to medical school, get Master’s degrees or PH.D.’s.

 So, naturally, many of us, the boys at least, followed the Entrepreneur Path.